Batman: Arkham City

 Rocksteady conceived ideas for a sequel while developing Arkham Asylum, commencing serious development of Arkham Citys story in February 2009.
 The layout of Arkham City has a virtual footprint five times that of Arkham Asylum, and the city design was modified to accommodate Batman's ability to swoop and glide.
 Over a year and $10 million were spent on the game's marketing campaign, and its release was accompanied by two music albums; one containing the game's score, and the other featuring 11 original songs inspired by the game from various mainstream artists.

 Arkham City was released worldwide for the PlayStation 3 and Xbox 360 video game consoles in October 2011, followed by a Microsoft Windows version a month later.
 The game received critical acclaim, particularly for its narrative, characters, world design, soundtrack, and Batman's combat and navigation abilities.
 It was tied with The Elder Scrolls V: Skyrim for the highest-rated video game of 2011 according to review aggregator Metacritic, and was the recipient of several awards from media outlets, including Game of the Year, Best Action Game, Best Action Adventure Game, Best Adventure Game, and Best Original Score.
 Like its predecessor, it is considered one of the greatest video games ever made.
-The game has sold over 12.5 million units and generated over $600 million in revenue.

 A spin-off mobile game, Batman: Arkham City Lockdown, was released in December.
 Arkham City received a "Game of the Year Edition" in May 2012.
 Wii U and OS X versions of the game were released in November and December 2012, respectively; and a remastered version for the PlayStation 4 and Xbox One in October 2016.
 A version for the Nintendo Switch was released in 2023.
 A prequel to the series, Batman: Arkham Origins, was released in October 2013, and a narrative sequel, Batman: Arkham Knight, was released in June 2015.